Transfer Pricing Documentation – Master File and Local File

 - whether the master file and the local file are prepared within 9 months after the end of the relevant accounting period and retained for not less than 7 years.

-If a selected entity has made the declaration that a master file and a local file are required to be prepared, the selected entity will be requested to provide the following information and documents for the purposes of the desk-based review:
+The selected entity may also be requested to provide the following information and documents for the purposes of the desk-based review:

 - a copy of the master file;